energinet-singularity/yggdrasil/README.md

 ```
 kubectl get nodes
 ```
 You now have access to your new Kubernetes development environment.
-The next thing we need to do is deploy the SCCP platform onto the cluster.
-Since we are using AKS, it will not be the whole SCCP platform that will be deployed, but rather the top part of the stack, called Yggdrasil.
+The next thing we need to do is deploy Yggdrasil onto the cluster.
 To install Yggdrasil on the AKS cluster, you need to have Helm installed.
 A guide to install helm can be found [here](https://helm.sh/docs/intro/install/).

 Once Helm has been installed, you need to clone the Yggdrasil repository and cd into it.